xlibing/snntc-2023/README.md

 - S. Zhou, X. Li, Y. Chen, S. Chandrasekaran, and A. Sanyal, "Temporal-coded deep spiking neural network with easy training and robust performance," the Thirty-Fifth AAAI Conference on Artificial Intelligence (AAAI-21), Feb.
 2021.

-Please cite this paper if you find it this code useful.
+Please cite this paper if you find this package useful.

 *SNN-TC (spiking neural network with temporal coding)* has special forward and backward expressions that use SORT operation instead of